Cooking With Your Child

 The kitchen can stimulate all senses, which can be both good and bad for autistic children.
 Focus on the textures your child likes touching, and you can gradually introduce less preferred textures.
 Most ingredients used for baking can be fun to explore for children with autism: flour, sugar, cocoa powder, chocolate chips or other dry ingredients.

 Some children may love exploring textures, while others may hate it!
-Never force a child to touch or explore foods/ingredients if they really don’t want to – instead they can help pour and stir, without having to touch the food directly.
+Never force a child to touch or explore foods/ingredients if they don’t want to – instead, they can help pour and stir, without having to touch the food directly.

 Developing language and conversation